 Dangers of Using an Austrian IP Address

 The Austrian government is able to conduct surveillance.
 It’s able to monitor internet communications, even if they’re encrypted.
-That includes apps such as WhatsApp and Skype (read our guide on how to backup and restore WhatsApp chat history).
+That includes apps such as WhatsApp and Skype (read our guide on how to backup and restore WhatsApp chat history, and our best VPN for Skype can help keep you safe).

 Austria’s defamation laws are among the strictest in the EU, with the penal code criminalizing insulting the state and its rulers.
 Journalists are most at risk, but you should still be careful.
 If you’re a journalist, read our online privacy guide for journalists.